 In your cover letter, you should clearly communicate what type of intel you can obtain for the employer.
 Share a brief yet specific example of how your skills helped a company gain a positive outcome.
 Be sure you quantify the end result so the positive impact is clear.

 “In my current position as a marketing data analyst at Wortham Shipping, I led a project team that converted 5 years of historical marketing data in order to provide much-needed insights to the Chief Marketing Officer.
 This information was used to drive a new digital marketing strategy that led directly to a 20% increase in sales.”

 Use a Friendly, Yet Professional Tone

 Data analysts are in a unique position.
 Much of the work you do is very technical.
-At the same time, you will spend a lot of your workday communicating with non-technical people. .
+At the same time, you will spend a lot of your workday communicating with non-technical people such as business analysts, line of business managers, and others.
 Essentially, you are the intermediary between raw data and high-level business insights from the users.

 Data Analyst Cover Letter Sample in .docx Format

 Data Analyst Cover Letter Example – Text Format

 My name is Kevin Ninja, and I am submitting this letter along with my resume to apply for the position of Lead Data Analyst at Herring Materials that was advertised on Dice.
 Your job listing indicates that you are looking for a Senior Analyst and I have more than five years of experience in data mining and analysis.
 This includes significant time spent in the fields of manufacturing, logistics, and transportation.
 I also have a Master of Science in Mathematics with an emphasis in statistics.